Maine Travel Guide

 Most populous city in the state of Maine, known for its 19th-century architecture and nightlife

-Maine is a state in the New England region of the United States.
-It is also the northeasternmost among the contiguous United States, the northernmost state east of the Great Lakes, the only state whose name consists of a single syllable, and the only state to border only one other state.
+Maine is a state in the New England region of the United States and is also the northeasternmost among the contiguous United States.
 Maine is known for its jagged, rocky coastline; low, rolling mountains; heavily forested interior; picturesque waterways; and its seafood cuisine, especially lobster and clams.
-There is a humid continental climate throughout most of the state, including coastal areas.
 Its most populous city is Portland, and its capital is Augusta.

 Maine has almost 230 miles (400 km) of ocean coastline (and 3,500 miles (5,600 km) of tidal coastline).
 Along the famous rock-bound coast of Maine are lighthouses, beaches, fishing villages, and thousands of offshore islands, including the Isles of Shoals which straddle the New Hampshire border.
 There are jagged rocks and cliffs and many bays and inlets.
 Inland are lakes, rivers, forests, and mountains.